 Couples out there can relate to this one.
-In many relationships it is not unusual for partners to have different comfort levels as far as preferred sleeping temperatures are concerned and usually, but not always the female will get colder more quickly.
+In many relationships it is not unusual for partners to have different comfort levels as far as preferred sleeping temperatures are concerned.
+Usually, but not always, females will get colder more quickly.
 This will not be new information to most of you and is not just anecdotal but backed up by a number of studies.

-When we progress from day hiking to overnight hiking we often move from our confortable bed at home into something that is usually not quite as luxurious.
-Now I’m a side sleeper and due to injuries to my shoulders, I will often toss and turn during the night.
-While I will usually have a good night sleep, it is often restless.
-I changed from a self-inflating sleeping mat to an inflatable sleeping mat a little over 12 months ago and this has made a huge difference to my night time comfort on the trail.
+When we progress from day hiking to overnight hiking we often move from our comfortable bed at home into something that is usually not quite as luxurious.
+Now I’m a side sleeper and due to injuries to both my shoulders, I will often toss and turn during the night.
+While I will usually have a good sleep, it is often restless.
+I changed from a self-inflating sleeping mat to an inflatable sleeping mat a little over four years ago and this has made a huge difference to my night time comfort on the trail.

 If you are just trying out camping for the first time or you don’t enjoy overnight trips, look at your sleep system and see if it can be improved.
 Borrow different equipment from friends to see what works for you.

 At home I agonise over the type of pillow I use and surprisingly enough after spending years buying very expensive pillows, I have now settled on one that costs less than $20 AUD and it’s the best pillow I have ever had.
 Many hikers will often give little thought to their pillows but it’s worthwhile trying different options to see what suits.
 Usually I will use a lightweight dry bag filled with my spare clothes and find this works very well.
 However if you need a slightly more luxurious option then there are a number of lightweight options on the market that may suit you.
 These pillows are usually not expensive so try some out to see what suits.